camphoric/camphoric/doc/manual-development.md

 ## Building for Production

-In order to build the production version of Camphoric client, run `yarn build` in the `client/` folder.
+In order to build the production version of Camphoric client, run `npm run build` in the `client/` folder.
 This will build the prod version and copy the files into the correct static directory in the `server/` for serving.
 After that, running `python manage.py runserver` will serve the newly built frontend